leobrowning92/hoot-graphics/README.md

 # Hoot Graphics

-These are a set of SVG images made to represent the instruments [tableh00t3rs](http://cyberboy666.com/tablehooters/), which was a musical project brought into being by cyberboy666 & user43368831.
+These are a set of SVG images made to represent the instruments in [tableh00t3rs](http://cyberboy666.com/tablehooters/), which was a musical project brought into being by cyberboy666 & user43368831.

 ![Beats, brain, and bending of the sounds](majorhooter.png)